RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 13. Language evaluation
 **A. Manual check on multiple languages (optional)**: since detectlanguage API may identify more languages incorrectly, perform a manual check over chatbots with more than one language to remove - correct them.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Language Extraction

 **Output**:
 -  `chatbots_language_check.csv`: save the resulting chatbot dataset in this file, under folder *results/13_results*.